Splitting fields and general differential Galois theory: Ideals of tensor products

 \end{corollary}

-It is clear that $C$ can be replaced by any bigger ring.
+We see that $C$ can be replaced by any larger differential ring.

-\begin{corollary} Let $D$ be a differential integral domain, $A$ and $F$ are its differential subrings such that $D=A\cdot F$ and $F$ is differentially finitely generated field.
-Then for any element $h\in D$ there exist a differentially finitely generated ring $C$ in $A$ and element $s\in C\cdot F$ such that $h\in C\cdot F$ and the equality holds
+\begin{corollary} Suppose that $D$ is a differential $K$-algebra that is an integral domain, and $A$ and $F$ are differential $K$-subalgebras of it such that $D=A\cdot F$ and $F$ is field that is differentially finitely generated over $K$.
+Then for any element $h\in D$ there exist a differentially finitely generated $K$-algebra $C$ in $A$ and an element $s\in C\cdot F$ such that $h\in C\cdot F$ and

 \end{corollary} \begin{proof}